microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

     }
 ```
 In a similar way, multiple test methods can be decorated with same data source.
-Also, a test method can be decorated with multiple data sources.
+A test method can also be decorated with multiple data sources.

 ###  Discovery of `IDataSource` attributes
 The MSTest v2 framework, on discovering a `TestMethod` probes additional attributes.
-On finding an attribute inheriting from `IDataSource`, framework invokes `GetData()` to fetch test data and iteratively invokes test method with the test data as arguments.
+On finding attributes inheriting from `IDataSource`, framework invokes `GetData()` to fetch test data and iteratively invokes test method with the test data as arguments.

 ### Benefits of using `IDataSource`
-1. Uses will be able to extend `IDataSource` to support custom data sources.
+1. Users can extend `IDataSource` to support custom data sources.
 2. Multiple tests can reuse the test data defined in same data source.
 3. A test case can use multiple test data sources.